The heteroclinic connection problem for general double-well potentials

-We claim that, for large $L$, we have that Indeed, suppose to the contrary that there exists $x_+\geq L$ such that $|u_L(x_+)-a_+|=\delta$.
-Then, arguing as in (\ref{eq--}), we find that In turn, this implies that
+We claim that, for large $L$, we have that Indeed, suppose to the contrary that there exists $x_+\geq L$ such that $|u_L(x_+)-a_+|=\delta$ (we have suppressed the obvious dependence of $x_+$ on $L$, $x_+$ is not related to that in the proof of Theorem \ref{thminhomconstnt}).
+Then, arguing as we did before for showing (\ref{eq--}), we find that In turn, this implies that

 where \emph{the constant $c>0$ is independent of large $L$}.
 On the other hand, if $L$ is sufficiently large, the above relation contradicts the fact that

 which follows directly from (\ref{eqC1}) and (\ref{eqh++++}).
 Analogously, we can show that